Tommy Lloyd: Personal life

-According to Borzello, Lloyd "loves Gonzaga and he loves Spokane."
-He and his wife Chanelle built a new house in Spokane in 2018, with a "video game system covered in Gonzaga paraphernalia in the basement."
-They have two daughters and a son; son Liam plays basketball at Northern Arizona University.
-During the construction of their current home, the family lived in the childhood home of Bulldogs legend and Hall of Famer John Stockton.
+Tommy Lloyd and his wife Chanelle built a new house in Spokane in 2018, with a "video game system covered in Gonzaga paraphernalia in the basement."
+They have two daughters and two sons, including Liam, who plays basketball at Arizona.
+During the construction of their former home, the family lived in the childhood home of Bulldogs legend and Hall of Famer John Stockton.
+Since becoming coach at Arizona, Lloyd has become an avid pickleball player.
+His favorite band is Beastie Boys.